CalebSkinner1/FantasyDynasty/README.md

 # To Do

-## near future ideas
+## before posting online ideas
-1. Adjust for heteroscedasticity in draft pick values
-2. Add remaining tabs to website
+1. Add remaining tabs to website
-3. Add pictures to each player
-4. Incorporate randomness into future standings projection

 ## once season starts
 1. Some code will surely break